zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-dashboard/creating-the-dashboard-main-page.md

 	    </div>
 	</script>

-There are several differences in this approach to that used in the Kendo Music Store - the use of a remote DataSource facilitates some of the detail be moved around.
+There are several differences in this approach to that used in the Kendo UI Music Store - the use of a remote DataSource facilitates some of the detail be moved around.

 The bindings are invoked in the JavaScript (int **main-view.js**); this is also where the templates are applied and the DataSource is bound.